Defense lawyer: Not guilty pleas in Jordan sedition trial

 Since the royal rift became public, it has broken taboos in Jordan and sent jitters through foreign capitals, with Western powers rallying behind Abdullah, an indispensable ally in an unstable region.

-The case exposed rivalries in Jordan’s traditionally discreet Hashemite dynasty and spawned unprecedented public criticism of the monarch.
+The case exposed rivalries in Jordan’s Hashemite dynasty and spawned unprecedented public criticism of the monarch.

 Credit: Uncredited